 The introduction challenge is to ask for one introduction each day.
 Now, that’s an aggressive challenge, even though it only takes 15 minutes a day.
 I find that most salespeople really struggle with that particular challenge.

 But asking for one introduction each week is unquestionably, undeniably easy to do, right?
 It’s 15 minutes in your week to ask for just one introduction.

 Even so, if all you do is ask for just one introduction each week, that’s still 50 introduction asks this year.
 Think about that.
-If you’re asking for 50 introductions this year, assuming you’re selling high-ticket items, just imagine how much business is going to come from that.
+If you’re asking for 50 introductions this year, assuming you’re selling high-ticket items, just imagine how much more often you’ll be closing the sale, and how much more business is going to come from that.

 If you’re selling smaller items or smaller services, then you should be asking for introductions all day long.
 But if you’re in the space where you’re selling big solutions, one introduction a week is going to have a massive impact on how often you’re closing the sale this year.

 Closing the Sale Tip #8: Understand your client’s business goals.

 This applies most directly to B2B sales, but even if you’re selling to consumers, the idea still holds.
 You need to understand your clients’ big-picture goals to start closing the sale more often.